-In February 2020, the Crested Butte Land Trust completed a land exchange that protected 120 acres of one of Crested Butte’s most popular open spaces, Long Lake.
-The project ensured public access to the Lake, added 630 acres to the Gunnison National Forest near the Fossil Ridge Wilderness area, and generated $2.6 million for affordable housing projects in Gunnison County.
-“But, how?!” you might ask.
-Read the full story below!
+Easily accessible from town, Long Lake has been a favorite recreation spot for generations.
+In February 2020, the Crested Butte Land Trust completed a land exchange that protected 120 acres on the lake’s northern shore.
+This project ensured public access to the lake, added 630 acres to the Gunnison National Forest near the Fossil Ridge Wilderness area, and generated $2.6 million for affordable housing projects in Gunnison County.
+Building on this success, in October 2025, the Land Trust expanded its footprint at Long Lake with the acquisition of an adjacent 14-acre parcel.
+Together, these projects ensure continued public access to one of Crested Butte’s most beloved recreation spots and protect vital habitat along the lakeshore for generations to come.

 One half of the lakeshore is owned by the Allen Ranch, a multi-generational family operation which has generously provided access for the recreating public.
 The other half of the lakeshore was a 120-acre island of Gunnison National Forest surrounded by private property.
 In the early 2000s, this National Forest property was proposed to fund the Secure Rural Schools and Community Self-Determination Act via public auction.
 This idea was met with local outcry that Long Lake was too important to give up.
 The 120-acre property sits adjacent to 1,000 acres of conserved open space, provides critical big game habitat, and is an important corridor for ranching in the Slate River and Washington Gulch drainages.